avanish269/QRCodeScanner/README.md

 Use this command to start local server in the directory.
 The command should be executed in the directory which contains the files to be hosted.

-Then go to [Home](localhost:8000/src/views).
+Then go to [link to page](localhost:8000/src/views).
 Then after allowing camera access reload the page.